 A balanced hybrid typically exerts a more level expression of these qualities.

 For example, by breeding an indica Afghan strain with Haze sativa genetics, the medical characteristics of indica and sativa strains are combined, and growers produce Afghan Haze which is a balanced 50/50 hybrid.
-This strain is known for its medical benefits since it provides clear-headed cerebral effects to treat depression alongside powerful analgesic properties to treat pain without strong sedative effects or an overwhelming mental fog.

 The Proof is in the Profile